sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 exclude specific directories from the du measurement, du -h -d 1 --exclude=subdir1 ~/project/main_dir

-The df (disk free) command is an essential utility for displaying information about total, used, and available space on your system's filesystems
+## 4.The df (disk free) command is an essential utility for displaying information about total, used, and available space on your system's filesystems

 Df